garethltm/obsibrain/COMPSCI361 - Machine Learning/Supervised Learning.md

 ![[Pasted image 20240229223953.png]]
-Input: a day of the week is a set of features
+Input: a day of the week is the quantities of food
+Output: whether we got sick or not (class label)